wsmlby/ghost-b2/README.md

-# Ghost Google Cloud Storage Plugin
+# Ghost Backblaze(B2) Cloud Storage Plugin
-A simple plugin to add Google Cloud Storage support for a Ghost Blog
+A simple plugin to add Backblaze(B2) Cloud Storage support for a Ghost Blog

 ## Installation

-    npm install --save ghost-google-cloud-storage
+    npm install --save ghost-b2-cloud-storage

 ## Create storage module

 Create index.js file with folder path 'content/storage/gcloud/index.js' (manually create folder if not exist)

     'use strict';
-    module.exports = require('ghost-google-cloud-storage');
+    module.exports = require('ghost-b2-cloud-storage');

 ## Configuration

-Create a bucket on your google cloud storage project.
+Create a bucket on your Backblaze(B2) Cloud storage project.
 In storage settings you will find your project id as `x-goog-project-id`, after  that  you need to go to your API credentials and create a server to server auth with json key.

 Add this key on your root ghost folder or any folder you want.